abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *quattuor his aras alta ad delubra dearum*
 | *constitue, et sacrum iugulis demitte cruorem,*
 | *corporaque ipsa boum frondoso desere luco.*

+- This is fine, needs to be commentated.

       Set up four alters by the high temples of the goddesses and let fall the sacred blood from their throats, and leave the bodies of the cattle just